Everything you need to know about MTO (made-to-order)

 Aircraft

-Each aircraft is often built to specific airline requirements, including seating configurations and onboard amenities.
+Manufacturers often build each aircraft to meet specific airline requirements, including seating configurations and onboard amenities

 Automotive